YonaMoreda/OpenGL_Competition/README.md

 ### Notes on Scene 2 and 3 (Cookies and face)
 Experimenting with photogrammetry models with face culling disabled inspired us to create scenes that demonstrated the [Hollow-Face illusion](https://www.youtube.com/watch?v=BaofyuCXZ_0).

-Are the meshes in scene 2 and 3 rotating clockwise or anti-clockwise?
+The illusion shows the meshes to be rotating both clockwise and anti-clockwise.